EugeneNdiaye/smoothed_concomitant_lasso/README.md

 ## Installation & Requirements

-The ``Smoothed_Concomitant_Lasso`` package itself is fairly lightweight.
+The ``smoothconco`` package itself is fairly lightweight.
 It is tested on Python 2.7 and 3.4-3.5, and depends on the following packages:

 - [numpy](http://numpy.org)
 - [scipy](http://scipy.org)